foxfire667/ChartingHub/README.md

 - [DourGent's Twitter thread](https://twitter.com/Martzi__/status/1446482914477232129)

-Mina made a document discussing a lot of what goes into dumping (A style of chart people in the community make) that's been passed around for a few years now.
+Mina made a document discussing a lot of what goes into dumping (a style of chart people in the community make) that's been passed around for a few years now.
 It has some useful information but is written in a somewhat obtuse way, so it may be a little hard to follow unless you already have a basic understanding of charting.

 - [Mina's dumping primer](https://docs.google.com/document/d/1WyiZY0tGwoCbwYaBC5O3LyeH3Nc-V2huF22ZLa1kYyA/edit)

 There's an admittedly dated guide from Ducky on FlashFlashRevolution that goes over some of the absolute basics.
 It has some useful about how to go about finding what you enjoy about charting.
-I say it's dated because it has a few quirky views that aren't quiet echoed in modern charting (For example, talking about Pitch Relevancy not being important which is misleading for newer charters) but is still worth a read nontheless.
+I say it's dated because it has a few quirky views that aren't quiet echoed in modern charting (for example, talking about Pitch Relevancy not being important which is misleading for newer charters) but is still worth a read nontheless.

 - [Ducky's guide](https://www.flashflashrevolution.com/vbz/showthread.php?t=82080)